bcgov/sso-requests-e2e/testing/cypress/e2e/README.md

 ## User Accounts

-There are a few different user accounts used to test out different integrations and IDPs, found in [](../../sample.cypress.env.json):
+There are a few different user accounts used to test out different integrations and IDPs, found in [the sample env file](../../sample.cypress.env.json):

 - username/password: This is for a standard IDIR account
 - adminUsername/adminPassword: This is an IDIR account that has admin rights in our sandbox app.